 With some source code written in a text file, typically with a ".asm" extension, you run the assembler to turn that into the form the microprocessor can use.
 For the really basic definition, an "assembler" is a program that takes the more human-readable assembly-language instructions with mnemonics (like "LDA PORT_A") in a text file and turns them into machine-language instructions like AD 01 60 for the microprocessor to execute.
 (In this example, PORT_A is at address $6001.)
 The assembler is the tool, not the language.
 The language is "assembly language."
 Assembly language and machine language are, in a sense, the same thing, but assembly language is more readable for humans and machine language is the form the microprocessor understands.
 There's a 1:1 relationship between the two, unlike the much more distant relationship between higher-level languages and machine language.

 6502.org has a list of free assemblers here.
 The Kowalski assembler, IDE, and simulator seem to be popular on the forum.
 The final version released by Michael Kowalski is here (.zip download, with executable for DOS/Windows, but can be used with Mac & Linux under WINE).
 More info here.
 It's all on github too.
 However, Daryl Rictor ("8BIT" on the 6502.org forum) subsequently modified it and produced V1.2.15.
 This was the final version that recognizes only the 8-bit processors.
-Version 1.3.4.7 (again by Daryl, and available on his page) recognizes the 65816 for assembly, but its simulation is still limited to the '02.
-He will no longer be developing the 1.2 series though.
-Forum topic starts here.
+Version 1.4.0.6 (again by Daryl, and available on his page) recognizes the 65816 for assembly, and now its simulation extends to the '816 also (starting 7/18/24), no longer being limited to the '02.
+He will no longer be developing the 1.2 series though, and says that although he will continue to do bug fixes on the 1.4 series, he's done adding features.
 (BTW, if it's software only, it's a simulator, not an emulator.
 More on that near the bottom of the page.)

 Jeff Parsons has an in-browser 6502 simulator.
 See this forum topic.